aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j"><sup>42</sup>&nbsp;Rivqah was told of the words of Esav, her elder son.
 She sent and called for Yaaqov, her younger son, and said to him: "Here, Esav your brother is consoling himself about you, with (the thought of) killing you. <sup>43</sup>&nbsp;So now, my son, listen to my voice: Arise and flee to Lavan my brother in Ḥarran, <sup>44</sup>&nbsp;and stay with him for some days, until your brother's fury has turned away, <sup>45</sup>&nbsp;until his anger turns away from you and he forgets what you did to him.
-Then I will send and have you taken from there – for should I be bereaved of you both in a single day?"</span>
+Then I will send and have you taken from there – for should I be bereaved of you both in a single day?"</span>[foot]Jacob's is described here as a trickster, further explaining Jacob's name (עקב means to cheat in Biblical Hebrew).[/foot]
 </div></td></tr>